 There’s No Such Thing as Bad Weather: A Scandinavian Mom’s Secrets for Raising Healthy, Resilient, and Confident Kids by Linda McGurk

 A couple years ago, I came to my own startling conclusions about how important outside time was every day for both my daughter AND for me.
 Ever since, I’ve been curious to dive more into the interplay between time spent outside and well-being.
 One reader of the blog whose taste is very similar to mine (hi, Kirby!) recommended this one over How to Raise a Wild Child (which I’m also looking into) because it spent more of the book in practical application and less trying to convince you of why being out in nature is important.
 As I’m interested in both, I’ll probably end up reading both, but I’ll start with the practical first.
+Update: I finished this in the dead of winter, and I immediately started sending my kids outside in the snow more often!
+I loved this one, and I found it full of inspiration and tips for getting your kids outside in all kinds of weather (as well as why it’s important).

 I actually checked this out at the same time I picked up French Kids Eat Everything, but I never got too far into it before it was due back.
 I’ve always found it fascinating how different cultures encourage different parenting techniques, and I think there’s a lot to learn from each other.
 A lot of bloggers have listed this one as a great parenting read (and it seems like it would be a little more readable in general than some of the more research-based ones here), so I’m planning to get it again soon, when I need a bit of a lighter pick.
+Update: While parts of this did bug me a bit, there were other parts that really struck me, like how cultural things you might not even be aware of contribute to things like babies not sleeping through the night.
+Fascinating book, with lots to think about.

 Free Range Kids: Giving Our Children the Freedom We Had Without Going Nuts With Worry by Lenore Skenazy